 A prescription for when there's nothing scarier than hope.

-Boots thundered behind Brannon.
+Behind Brannon, massive boots thundered.
 In the rearview of his goggles, a massive silver robot kicked up a cloud of dust.
-Gleaming green in the Larrikesh sunlight, she brandished a ship's cannon like a rifle and followed a bored-eyed young man in a silver-gray uniform.
+Gleaming green in the Larrikesh sunlight, the Eradis bot brandished a ship's cannon like a rifle and followed a bored-eyed young man in a silver-gray uniform.

-The Eradis bot could only fire on command, so Brannon squinted at the man in charge of her.
+These days, an Eradis bot could only fire on command, so Brannon squinted at the man in charge of her.
 A caption popped up in his video feed: "Varkon, human, Indur, Vereg syndicate."
-Brannon left the report on Varkon's equipment unopened.
-For the moment, Varkon looked at Brannon with the nonchalant expression appropriate to any insane Brannonite protester.
-Brannon shrugged and turned away.
+Varkon looked at Brannon with bored eyes.

-A woman ran behind Varkon.
+A brannonite woman ran up behind Varkon.
 Her costume mirrored Brannon's.
 Save for the laser burns on her scalp, her head shone bald as Brannon's.
-Her silver glasses hugged her cheeks like his solid steel goggles and her black jacket displayed the same brassy, imperial markings.
+Her silver glasses hugged her cheeks like his solid steel goggles.
+Her black jacket displayed the same brassy, imperial markings.
 Beneath her, the caption read: "Talesh, human, Obsolete.
 No family."
 No other comment, and no technical report.

 Talesh grabbed Varkon's shoulder.
 "I have your ident, you pig-faced...."

-The cannon in the Eradis' hand clunked and whirred as she aimed it at Talesh, blotting out Talesh's speech and blowing about Varkon's hair.
+The cannon in the Eradis' hand clunked and whirred as she aimed it at Talesh.
+The roar of the generator blotted out Talesh's speech and blowing about Varkon's hair.
 The scent of hot wires filled the spiced air as she held this ship-destroying weapon inches from the woman's bare head.

 Talesh shook her fist at Varkon.
 "Do you understand what you've done?
 Our homes, our families.
 Even lizards don't do that!"